Skills development for youth: Training and improved income prospects in Rakhine State

 Overall term: 2017 to 2020

-The vocational education and employment promotion services in Rakhine State are totally inadequate.
-The services that exist for young people in the region are not employment-oriented and do not take social and entrepreneurial skills into account.
+Young people under 30 are particularly likely to be underemployed or unemployed due to a lack of training and qualifications.
+However, vocational training and employment promotion services in Rakhine State are completely inadequate.
+The existing services for young people in the region are not employment-oriented and do not take account of social and entrepreneurial skills.

 Access to these services is further limited for young Rohingyas, some of whom live in IDP camps, as a result of official and socio-cultural barriers.

 Young people aged between 15 and 30 from vulnerable sections of the population have better access to vocational training courses and employment promotion.
 Employment and income prospects contribute to the country’s sustainable development.

 In cooperation with state and civil society partners, this project provides training and vocational education measures for young people.
 These conflict-sensitive measures are available both inside and outside of IDP camps.
 Young people can take advantage of three-month vocational training courses, for example.
 Subsequently, they complete two-month company internships and benefit from active mentoring and start-up-kits – e.g. the kit given to trainee plumbers contains basic tools such as a pair of pliers and a hammer.
 The aim is that people will be able to find work themselves in the long term.